kubernetes/community/contributors/design-proposals/storage/local-storage-pv.md

 1. Create volumes behind a PV accordingly
 2. Create a PV object that is pre-bound to the PVC

-For LVM, the proposed workflow is:
+The proposed workflow is:

 1. Check if there is already a PV pre-bound to the PVC, if so, return directly (This can happen when a volume has already been provisioned for a PVC, but has not been bound to the PVC by the controller yet).
-2. Check if the its capacity has been initialized in the StorageClass.
+2. Check if `annProvisionerTopology` is set on the PVC.
+If not, then it means that the scheduler made a provisioning decision before the capacity initialized in StorageClasses.
+Return error.
+3. Check if the class is available for dynamic provisioning (e.g. has an input of `volumeGroup` for LVM).
 If not, return error.
-3. Check if the class is available for dynamic provisioning (i.e. has an input of `volumeGroup`).
-If not, return error.
-4. Create `logical volume (LV)` object in the VG.
+4. Create volumes behind a PV (e.g. for LVM, Create `logical volume (LV)` object in the VG).
-5. Create a PV API object that is pre-bound to the PVC, and the path of local storage in the PV should be the path of the LV created above.
+5. Create a PV API object that is pre-bound to the PVC.

 **Note:** As it describes in [Volume Topology-aware Scheduling](https://github.com/kubernetes/community/blob/master/contributors/design-proposals/storage/volume-topology-scheduling.md), in whichever step it fails, the provisioner will signal back to the scheduler